shyamupa/xelms/README.md

 Code for the EMNLP paper, "The Importance of Joint Multilingual Supervision for Cross-Lingual Entity Linking".

+### Preprocessing Wikipedia for Candidate Generation
 First, preprocess the Wikipedia dump for the languages you care about using the [wikidump_preprocessing](https://github.com/shyamupa/wikidump_preprocessing) code here.

-These resources will be used for the candidate generation.
+### Setting up Candidate Generation
+The code for performing candidate generation is available at [wiki_candgen](https://github.com/shyamupa/wiki_candgen).
+It uses the resources generated using the [wikidump_preprocessing](https://github.com/shyamupa/wikidump_preprocessing) repo.

 TODO: Add code for running the model.